-By following this introduction, you will be able to configure the FDM (Firepower Device Management) On-Box management service and with FMC for Cisco Firepower Threat Defense like 2100 series with FTD (Firepower Threat Defense) installed.
+By following this introduction, you will be able to configure the FDM (Firepower Device Management) On-Box management service and with Cisco FMC for Firepower Threat Defense series with FTD (Firepower Threat Defense) installed.

 All devices are supposed to start with a cleared (default) configuration.
 If your network is live, ensure that you understand the potential impact of any command.

 Generally, you have two options to manage the FTD installed on a firepower:

 Be aware of that you cannot use both the FDM and FMC to manage an FTD installed in a firepower 2100.
 Once the FDM On-Box management is enabled on the firepower 2100 FTD, it won’t be possible to use an FMC to manage the FTD, unless you disable the local management and re-configure the management to use an FMC.
 On the other hand, register the FTD to an FMC disables the FDM On-Box management service on the FTD.

 Caution: Right now Cisco does not have any option to migrate FDM firepower configuration to an FMC and vice-versa, take this into consideration when you choose what type of management you configure for the FTD installed in the firepower 2100.

 The management interface is divided into 2 logical interfaces, br1 (management0 on FPR2100/4100/ 9300 appliances) and diagnostic: